 (e) The fiduciary shall maintain accurate records to permit an accounting of the acts of the fiduciary, and shall provide such records and accounting if requested to do so by the owner, by a legal representative of the owner, by the Attorney General, a State’s Attorney, or the Department of Disabilities, Aging, and Independent Living if any has reason to believe the fiduciary is in violation of this section, or by a court of competent jurisdiction.

-(f) All rights, title, interest, and claim to a joint fiduciary account, and any additions or accumulations thereto, shall be the property of the owner of the account.
+(f) All rights, title, interest, and claim to a joint fiduciary account, and any additions or accumulations to the account, shall be the property of the owner of the account.
 An owner shall have authority to take all actions permitted by the terms and conditions of the account.
-The designation of a fiduciary shall not affect the title to funds in the account, and the owner shall not be considered to have made a gift to the fiduciary of all or any portion of the funds in the joint fiduciary account, or to any additions or accumulations thereto.
+The designation of a fiduciary shall not affect the title to funds in the account, and the owner shall not be considered to have made a gift to the fiduciary of all or any portion of the funds in the joint fiduciary account, or to any additions or accumulations to the account.
 The fiduciary shall have no right of survivorship in the account unless such right is specifically provided for in the account title.

 (g) The financial institution holding a joint fiduciary account shall retain a signed copy of the declaration of intent according to the financial institution’s records retention policy.
 Notwithstanding any provision of law to the contrary, no financial institution shall be responsible for monitoring transactions to or from any joint fiduciary account.
 A financial institution shall not be liable for withdrawals and payments made by the fiduciary unless an owner has notified the financial institution, in accordance with the terms and conditions of the account, to change the fiduciary, or has closed the account, or the financial institution has been notified that the last owner is deceased.